 Hazard Identification is the most critical part of the risk assessment process - poor or incomplete hazard identification leads to poor risk assessment and therefore increased risk of injury or loss.

 Many different techniques have been developed to assist in identifying hazards but the very complex nature of drilling operations make these techniques unsuitable.
-In this Course candidates will be introduced to the Function - Component Technique for identifying hazards in drilling operations.
-The assessments in the Course provide candidates with opportunities to use the technique in a practical setting.
+In this course candidates will be introduced to the Component - Activity Technique for identifying hazards in drilling operations.
+The assessments in the course provide candidates with opportunities to use the technique in a practical setting.

 9. Legal aspects of exploration drilling (SA Law)

-In every country in the world, exploration activities are regulated by one or more Acts of Parliament.
+In every country in the world, exploration activities are regulated by one or more Acts of Parliament or pieces of legislation.
 In South Africa, exploration drilling operations have to comply with two major pieces of legislation, neither of which specifically addresses exploration drilling activities.
 The correct interpretation of the legal requirements and the appropriate application of the requirements is therefore of great importance.

-This Course builds on some basic concepts that are a necessary foundation for the drilling methods and techniques and directional drilling courses that follow.
-Circular motion and the fundamentals of the strength of materials are covered as a basis for the examination of drill rod properties and design which are essential for an understanding of the capabilities and limitations of different drilling techniques.
+This course builds on some basic concepts that are a necessary foundation for the drilling methods and techniques and directional drilling courses that follow.
+Circular motion, the fundamentals of the strength of materials and the properties of wire ropes are covered as a basis for the examination equipment properties and design which are essential for an understanding of the capabilities and limitations of different drilling techniques.